zackm0571/android-motion-capture/README.md

+## Summary
+Motion Mapper for Mobile
+Let's pretend you're on a software engineering team that's building a human movement recognition platform called Motion Mapper for mobile devices.
+An important component of this platform detects the unique physical movements a person performs while answering a voice phone call on their mobile device.

+Your task is to make a usable mobile app that collects user movement data so that your Data Science team can evaluate it.
+More specifically, your app should collect the sensor data from a mobile device that measures a user's movements when answering a phone call.
+Because there are many permutations for how a person can answer a phone call, let's keep this simple and assume that we're only interested in calls that begin with the device lying flat on a table and end with the phone being held up to to the user's ear.

 ## Libraries/Patterns chosen
 - Protobuf
 	- Chosen for cross platform compatibility, small file sizes, ease of serialability, and it's really cool!